Cam Newton: Auburn University

-In the offseason, Coach Gus Malzahn knew Newton was going to be special, and Newton quickly won the starting job.
-Malzahn worked to refine his throwing mechanics to become a true dual-threat quarterback and learn Malzahn's offense.
+In the offseason prior to his season at Auburn, Newton won the starting quarterback job.
+Auburn coach Gus Malzahn worked with Newton to refine his throwing mechanics and learn Malzahn's offense as a dual-threat quarterback.
 Newton started the first game of Auburn University's 2010 season, a home win over Arkansas State on September 4, 2010.
 Newton accounted for 186 passing yards, 171 rushing yards, and five total offensive touchdowns.
 He was named SEC Offensive Player of the Week following his performance in the 52–26 victory.
 Three weeks later, Newton had a second break-out game with 158 passing yards, 176 rushing yards, and five total touchdowns against the South Carolina Gamecocks in the 35–27 victory.
 On October 2, Newton led Auburn to a 52–3 victory over Louisiana-Monroe.
 He completed three touchdown passes, one of which went for 94 yards to Emory Blake.
 It was the longest touchdown pass and offensive play in school history.
 On October 9, Newton led Auburn to a 37–34 victory over Kentucky.
 He passed for 210 yards and rushed for 198 yards including four rushing touchdowns.
 On October 16, during the Arkansas game, Newton ran for 188 rushing yards and three rushing touchdowns and threw one touchdown pass in the 65–43 victory.
 Following these performances, media reports began to list Newton among the top candidates to watch for the Heisman Trophy.